jingbin-li/hotel_reservation/README.md

 ## Installation

 Before starting, ensure your Node.js version is v22.0.0+ and that you have `pnpm` installed.
 Docker is also required.
-Since the .env file is not configured, please avoid changing the database `username` and `password`.
+The .env file has been configured, with the default database `username` set to `root` and the `password` to `root`.

 ### Local installation
 1. Install MongoDB